Stay Connected with the Somerville Public Schools

 Find the complete School Committee schedule, agendas and meeting minutes (as approved) online at www.somerville.k12.ma.us/school-committee.

-- Tuesday, February 7, 7:00pm: School Committee Meeting for Finance and Facilities, at the Central Office Conference Room (8 Bonair St.)
+- Wednesday, March 29, 7:00pm: School Committee Meeting for Finance & Facilities at the SPS Central Office (8 Bonair St.)

 Community News & Events

 Youth Arts Arise at Arts at the Armory.
 Registration for the Spring 2017 semester of Youth Arts Arise is now open.
 Youth Arts Arise is a free after-school program for students ages 11 to 16.
 Participants can explore creativity in a wide range of artistic mediums and disciplines.
 Workshop themes encourage positive self-expression while exploring a multitude of cultures and traditions, embracing diversity while simultaneously working towards a better understanding of individual identity.
 The Spring 2017 session for our after school arts program will run from March 29th through June 7th (excluding April 18th and 19th).
 The showcase will take place either on June 13th or 14th (TBA).
 Workshops will run on Tuesdays and Wednesdays from 3:30 to 5:00 pm and the topics.
 To register, you can either fill in the All LanguagesYAA Form, Spring 2017 or pick one up in person from the office.
 Learn more about this and other arts education programs by visiting: http://artsatthearmory.org/learn/youth-arts-arise/.

 SCATV April Vacation Break Camp.
 April 18-21st (Vacation Week) from 10am-3pm; Cost: $125 | scholarships available | Ages 9+